Not for Profit

-Since returning to New York State in 2009 the Marquettes created Theatre on the Road to bring educational performances to schools and local theatres.
+Since returning to New York State in 2009 the Marquettes created Theatre on the Road to bring educational performances to schools and local theaters.
 In addition to A Christmas Carol they have added "Poe's Last Mystery" which was commissioned by the Poughkeepsie Library District to enhance their federally funded Big Read program.
 "Poe's Last Mystery" was so well received that Columbia-Greene Community College offered it as part of their 2013 theatre season.
 It has also been performed at the Rosendale Theatre and the Arts Society of Kingston and is scheduled to be presented at the Morton Library in Rhinecliff, New York as their summer fundraising event.

 In 2022 Theatre-on-the-road/Murder Cafe produced seven original shows with 53 performances, 8 living history cemetery tours and entertained several thousand people and raised over $38,000 for various charities.

 The Marquettes and their troupe have entertained for Fortune 500 companies, leading hotels & resorts, five star restaurants, casinos and country clubs.